stefanwalther/qliksense-extension-tutorial/tutorial/03-Lets-Get-Started--Hello-World-Example.md

 author references the author of the visualization extension, so probably your name.
 Note, as of this is not visible in neither the Qlik Sense Desktop nor Qlik Sense Server, so you can only get information about the author if you open the `.qext` file.

-## Creating the Hello World Example
+## Creating the Hello World example
 Considering the anatomy of a Qlik Sense Visualization Extension we can now create our "Hello World" example as follows:

 ### Create the Container